mozilla/zamboni/docs/topics/install-zamboni/installation.rst

 .. _pip: http://www.pip-installer.org/en/latest/

+**Did the install fail?
+Here are some ways to solve known issues:**

 If you are on a linux box and get a compilation error while installing M2Crypto like the following::